Max Ascoli

-Max Ascoli (1898–1978) was a Jewish Italian-American professor of political philosophy and law at the New School for Social Research, United States of America.
+Max Ascoli (June 25, 1898 – January 1, 1978) was a Jewish Italian-American professor of political philosophy and law at the New School for Social Research, United States of America.

 Career

 Ascoli's career started in Italy and continued in the United States.

 Background

 Ascoli was born in Ferrara, Italy on June 25, 1898, into an Italian Jewish family.
 He was the only child of Enrico Ascoli, a coal and lumber merchant, and Adriana Finzi.
 In 1920, he graduated in Law from the University of Ferrara.
 In 1921, he published a critical study of French socialist Georges Sorel.
 In 1924, he published a biography of philosopher Benedetto Croce.
 In 1928, he graduated in Philosophy from the University of Rome.

 Italy

 In 1928, Ascoli held the chair of Philosophy of Law at the University of Rome, but he was arrested.

 In 1929, he accepted a post at the University of Cagliari (Sardinia).
 His opposition to the Italian fascist regime, however, led him into exile.

+Among Ascoli’s closest friends were the Rosselli brothers, Carlo and Nello.
+They were devoted anti-fascists who were murdered by French right-wing agents of Mussolini in June 1937.
+After World War II, Ascoli brought their widows and two families, along with their mother, to the United States where they remained for several years.